vmagelo/msdocs-django-three-azure-services/README.md

 Create container called *restaurants* and set access level to *Blob (anonymous read access for blobs only)*.
 It makes this example easier to have images public when **reading**.
 Could set up the example so that images are accessed through web app and not public, but this would require more coding and would complicate the presentation.

 When **writing**, this should be done authenticated.
-Locally with Azure User or App service principal (registered app) with role.
-Deployed, with managed identity.
+Locally with authenticated Azure AD User or App service principal (registered app) with role.
+Deployed, with App service principal or managed identity.

 ### Tip 5